Davy lamp: Impact

 In 1816, the Cumberland Pacquet reported a demonstration of the Davy lamp at William Pit, Whitehaven.
 Placed in a blower "... the effect was grand beyond description.
 At first a blue flame was seen to cap the flame of the lamp, – then succeeded a lambent flame, playing in the cylinder; and shortly after, the flame of the firedamp expanded, so as to completely fill the wire gauze.
 For some time, the flame of the lamp was seen through that of the firedamp, which became ultimately extinguished without explosion.
 Results more satisfactory were not to be wished..."
 Another correspondent to the paper commented "The Lamp offers absolute security to the miner...
-With the excellent ventilation of the Whitehaven Collieries and the application of Sir HUMPHRY's valuable instrument, the accidents from the explosion of' (carburetted) 'hydrogene which have occurred (although comparatively few for such extensive works) will by this happy invention be avoided".
+With the excellent ventilation of the Whitehaven Collieries and the application of Sir HUMPHRY's valuable instrument, the accidents from the explosion of' (carbureted) 'hydrogene which have occurred (although comparatively few for such extensive works) will by this happy invention be avoided".

 However, this prediction was not fulfilled: in the next thirty years, firedamp explosions in Whitehaven pits killed 137 people.
 More generally, the Select Committee on Accidents in Mines reported in 1835 that the introduction of the Davy lamp had led to an increase in mine accidents; the lamp encouraged the working of mines and parts of mines that had previously been closed for safety reasons.
 For example, in 1835, 102 men and boys were killed by a firedamp explosion in a Wallsend colliery working the Bensham seam, described at the subsequent inquest by John Buddle as "a dangerous seam, which required the utmost care in keeping in a working state", which could only be worked with the Davy lamp.
 The coroner noted that a previous firedamp explosion in 1821 had killed 52, but directed his jury that any finding on the wisdom of continuing to work the seam was outside their province.